 It is difficult to develop consistency without a plan and it robs you of a motivating sense of progress.
 If each time you go to read your Bible you have to think real hard about what you’re going to read, it just makes it easier to procrastinate.

 These are all obstacles that threaten to break your habit.
-To avoid these traps and really make daily Bible reading a habit that sticks you need to organize for success.
+To avoid these traps and really read the Bible daily as a habit that sticks you need to organize for success.
 These few organization tips can make a huge difference:

 - Always read in the same spot